 Financial literacy is an essential life skill, just like reading and writing.
 It’s never too early to talk to your kids about managing finances as they won’t automatically pick up good money habits (we have to actively teach them and lead by example).

-Here are seven ways to start teaching your kids about managing money:
+Here are nine ways to start teaching your kids about managing money:

 You might be surprised at how many of your regular family activities contain a hidden lesson about money.
 Grocery shopping, planning a trip, or going to the bank are all perfect opportunities to introduce financial concepts.
 Talk about budgeting decisions, explain the difference between needs and wants, and introduce different methods of payment (cash, debit, or credit).
 There are even board games that teach kids about money management!